 We found that 72% of consumers think health insurance should be mandatory for all Americans, but people are split on who should bear the cost of mandatory coverage.
-As much as 37% only believe in mandated coverage if that coverage comes at no cost to the individual, while 36% think it should be mandatory regardless of whether coverage comes at a personal expense.
+About 37% only believe in mandated coverage if that coverage comes at no cost to the individual, while 36% think it should be mandatory regardless of whether coverage comes at a personal expense.

-One major option is "Medicare for All," in which the government pays for health care for every American.
-Policyholders would not have copays, monthly premiums or other cost sharing obligations.
+Some are proponents of "Medicare for All," in which the government would pay for health care for every American.
+Policyholders would not have copays, monthly premiums or other cost-sharing obligations.

 However, we found that Americans tend to be apprehensive about the quality of government-sponsored health care.
-Nearly half of Americans don't think government-sponsored health insurance options, such as Medicaid, Medicare or plans subsidized through ACA marketplaces, offer the same quality as private plans.
+Nearly half of Americans don't think government-sponsored health insurance options, such as Medicaid, Medicare or plans subsidized through Affordable Care Act (ACA) marketplaces, offer the same quality as private plans.

-However, it's worth noting that 19% actually think government-sponsored health insurance offers better quality care than private options.
+That said, it's worth noting that 19% actually think government-sponsored health insurance offers better quality than private options.

 Tips from the experts: How to manage your health care during the coronavirus pandemic